finishr08/MERN-Stack/1. HTML/Readme.md

 **Context**

 These elements and attributes work together to build structured tables in HTML.
-For example:

 ```html
 <table>